-- To be treated with respect and dignity throughout the hearing process. - To have prior knowledge of the charges and have the charges explained clearly and fully at every level of the conduct process. - To have an advisor of your choice present at any meetings or hearings such as a parent or faculty member. - To be present throughout the hearing, but not during the deliberation process of the hearing officers or the University Conduct Board.
+- To be treated with respect and dignity throughout the hearing process. - To have prior knowledge of the charges and have the charges explained clearly and fully at every level of the conduct process. - To have an advisor of your choice to accompany and assist you in all meetings and/or interviews associated with the resolution process, such as a parent or faculty member. - To be present throughout the hearing, but not during the deliberation process of the hearing officers or the University Conduct Board. - To know who the hearing officers or members of the University Conduct Board will be and to request a substitution if an individual poses a conflict of interest. - To hear testimony and/or see all written statements concerning the charges. - To refute oral and/or written statements made by witnesses. - To provide or present information, materials and/or witnesses on your behalf during the complaint resolution procedure outside the presence of the other student.

-- To know who the hearing officers or members of the University Conduct Board will be and to request a substitution if an individual poses a conflict of interest. - To hear testimony and/or see all written statements concerning the charges. - To refute oral and/or written statements made by witnesses. - To provide or present information, materials and/or witnesses on your behalf during the complaint resolution procedure outside the presence of the other student. - To remain silent and not testify against themselves, understanding that if silence is maintained, the case will be determined on the evidence presented. - To receive written notification of the outcome of the hearing within seven days after the decision has been reached. - To be advised of the appropriate appeal process.
+- To remain silent and not testify against themselves, understanding that if silence is maintained, the case will be determined on the evidence presented. - To receive written notification of the outcome of the hearing within seven days after the decision has been reached. - To be advised of the appropriate appeal process.